PsiData

 Inspects the file extension and model argument, selects the correct concrete reader (HDF5 or HDF4 backend), and returns it.
 No data are read from disk at construction time — metadata is resolved from the filename and HDF file attributes, and data transfer happens only inside read() or vslice().
 Full-array reads are cached automatically; partial reads are not.

-Use read() to load a slice by index and vslice() to slice by physical coordinate value with linear interpolation.
-Both return data as Quantity objects in physical (r, θ, φ) order.
-The object also supports the context-manager protocol.
+The returned object is an _HdfData instance; see _HdfData and the inherited _HdfArray interface for the full set of metadata properties (name, desc, unit, mesh, scales, shape, dtype …) and reader methods.
+In brief, use read() to load a slice by index and vslice() to slice by physical coordinate value with linear interpolation; both return Quantity data in physical (r, θ, φ) order, and the object supports the context-manager protocol.

 Warning